lwarrenburg/Keep-Me-Engaged-Insight/README.md

   - Examine their distributions
   - Transform the variables appropriately
   - Merge them into a single data frame
-  - Export that dataframe to a CSV file.
+  - Export that dataframe to a CSV file

 _To ensure the confidentiality of this process and protect company information, this Jupyter notebook is not publicly available on my GitHub._